 Find more about her here: https://www.sallydenton.com

-She is a featured guest on a bonus episode of Season 3 where we talk about her book The Colony.
+She is a featured guest on an episode of Season 3's Raven's Reviews where we talk about her book The Colony.

 Founding Director of the West Virginia Innocence Project,